btimofeev/UniPatcher/app/src/main/res/raw-it/faq.md

 #### Cosa posso fare con un file .ECM?

 ECM è un formato di compressione progettato specificamente per i dischi immagine.
 Puoi decomprimere il file usando il programma [ZArchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver).

-#### L'app mostra l'errore: "Non puoi copiare il file".

-The error occurs on some devices with Android 4.4+ having an external SD card.
-Android does not allow applications to write data to a SD card on these devices (a detailed description of the problem [here](http://www.androidpolice.com/2014/02/17/external-blues-google-has-brought-big-changes-to-sd-cards-in-kitkat-and-even-samsung-may-be-implementing-them/)).

-There are several ways to solve this problem:

-- Do not apply patches to the ROM file located on the external SD card.
-Just move the ROM file into the internal memory of the device.
-- Specify the path to any directory in the internal memory of the device as the output directory (in the settings).
-- Specify the path to **Android/data/org.emunix.unipatcher/** directory on the external SD card as the output directory (in the settings).
-- Installa l'applicazione [SDFix](https://play.google.com/store/apps/details?id=nextapp.sdfix) (richiede permessi ROOT)

-#### L'app mostra l'errore: "Il file ha un checksum sbagliato dopo che è stato patchato".

-Forse c'è un bug nel mio programma.
-Ti prego di contattarmi alla [e-mail](mailto:unipatcher@gmail.com) e allega la patch alla mail.

 #### Ha UniPatcher qualche funzione aggiuntiva?